ICICLE-ai/Food-Access-Model/README.md

 *National Science Foundation (NSF) funded AI institute for Intelligent Cyberinfrastructure with Computational Learning in the Environment (ICICLE) (OAC 2112606)*

+*We also acknowledge the support of a contract with Brown County WI, the Kaufman Lab fund and the Farm2Facts fund of the University of Wisconsin Foundation, and the Wisconsin Alumni Research Foundation award MSN282325.*

 # Tutorial